alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **ALIAS**

-Name a word with an ALIAS name
+Names a word with an additional ALIAS name

 e.g. ALIAS ten 10